 Are you a single mom?
 Single mom by choice?
 What advice do you give women thinking of having a baby on her own?

-b) fears she does marry and they have a kid, but divorce.
+- If she does marry and they have a kid, it will end in divorce.

-c) considering having a baby on her own, but that it could turn out terribly because single motherhood is universally terrible.
+- Having a baby on her own will turn out terribly because single motherhood is universally terrible.

 She asks: How hard is it to be a single mom?